steven-solomon/soonernotfaster/content/posts/step-by-step-guide-to-improving-cohesion-in-elixir.md

 It is the kind of code that makes you squint.
 It could be that stray business logic in a controller, a view that queries the database, or even two intertwined features that change for different reasons.
 I am talking about code that is hard to read.

 Cryptic code slows everything down.
 It is the thing that makes a seemingly simple feature take weeks.
 Though we all can recognize unreadable code, it seems to keep showing up in our code-bases.
 This has to do with a lack of *Cohesion*.
-Read on to explore the concept of *Cohesion*, how to use it to start taking control of your code.
+Read on to explore the concept of *Cohesion*, and how to use it to start taking control of your code.

 # What is Cohesion?

 Hard to read code often mixes unrelated concepts together in one place.
 This style often requires the reader to juggle multiple ideas in their mind.
-It puts the responsibility on the reader to figure out what is relevant, and what is not.
+It puts the responsibility on them to figure out what is relevant, and what is not.
 And that is not fun.

 **Cohesion is a property of software that doesn't make the reader sort through a puzzle.
-When followed, this approach puts code that is related together in one location, and any unrelated code at a distance.**
+When applied, this concept leads us to place code that is related together in one location, and any unrelated code at a distance.**

 For a more concrete example, please take a look at the module below.
 Ask yourself, “Is the `is_admin/1` function related to the `determine_score/3` function?”